 - SassyBlack, Lyrics from Worthy, from the album New Black Swing

-Volume 3 of Monday is available at the Jacob Lawrence Gallery.
-It may also be found at Mount Analogue, The Elliott Bay Book Company, and through Open Editions.
-The cost is $15 for students and $20 for all others.
+Volume 3 of of MONDAY may be purchased online.
+The cost is $10 for students and $15 for all others.
 Proceeds support the next issue of the journal.